gitaeron/traffic_sign_dataset_in_yolo_format/README.EN.md

         - val
     - classes.txt

-The directory structure of the three folders 'direct', 'turn_left', and 'turn_right' are the same.
+The directory structure of the three folders 'straight_only', 'turn_left', and 'turn_right' are the same.

 ---